opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 1. A description for the purpose of the notebook image
 2. The name that will be displayed to end users in the drop down menu when creating a Workbench
 3. The notebook image requires several labels for them to appear in the Dashboard, including the `app.kubernetes.io/created-by: byon` label.
 While traditionally this label is utilized to trace where an object originated from, this label is required for the notebooks to be made available to end users.
+Ensure `disableBYONImageStream` is set to false with this label
 4. Multiple image versions can be configured as part of the same Notebook and users have the ability to select which version of the image they wish to use.
 This is helpful if you release updated versions of the Notebook image and you wish to avoid breaking end user environments with package changes and allow them to upgrade as they wish.
 5. When selecting a Notebook image users will be presented with some information about the notebook based on the information presented in this annotation.  `opendatahub.io/notebook-python-dependencies` is most commonly used to present information about versions from the most important Python packages that are pre-installed in the Image.
 6. Like the python dependencies annotation, the `opendatahub.io/notebook-software` annotation is used to present the end user with information about what software is installed in the Image.
 Most commonly this field is used to present information such as the Python version, Jupyter versions, or CUDA versions.